hacs/integration/.github/ISSUE_TEMPLATE/feature_request.md

 - [ ] Bot
 - [ ] Other

+## Checklist

+- [ ] This Feature Request only contain 1 request (if you have multiple open multiple feature requests).

 ## The idea

 <!-- To get a feel of what is expected have a look here  https://hacs.xyz/docs/issues -->

 A good description of what you are suggesting.